Lightre/HealthIndicators/README.md

 1. Download the plugin `.jar` file.
 2. Place it into your server's `plugins` folder.
 3. Restart the server or use `/reload`.
-4. Customize `plugins/HealthIndicators/config.yml`.
+4. Customize `plugins/DamageIndicators/config.yml`.

 ![---](https://i.imgur.com/LJD65XI.png)

 ## 🎯 Usage

-* Health bars for players and mobs are automatically active.
+* Damage indicators for players and mobs are automatically active.
 * Config changes are adjustable via `.yml`, some require reload.
 * Optimized for both PvP and PvE servers.